moleculerjs/site/source/docs/0.13/metrics.md

 title: Metrics
 ---

-**TODO: update**
 Moleculer has a built-in metrics feature.
 You can enable it within the [broker options](broker.html#Broker-options) with `metrics: true` option.
 If it is enabled, the broker emits metrics events at every requests.
-You can subsribe to these events in your services and transfer them to your Tracer system (ZipKin, OpenTracing...etc).
+You can subscribe to these events in your services and transfer them to your Tracer system (ZipKin, OpenTracing...etc).

 ## Context params & meta
 You can customize that the broker puts some `ctx.meta` and `ctx.params` fields to the metrics events.